 Both the NS and HBHS programs require a rigorous sequence of courses in chemistry and biology, including introductory chemistry and biology, organic chemistry, biochemistry, and physiology.
-A minimum competency in college algebra is required with an additional math and/or statistics requirement for some programs and career paths.
+A minimum competency in college algebra is required with an additional math and statistics requirement for all programs.
 Students in the HBHS major also complete a course in physics and two additional courses in advanced biology.

 All students complete the introductory course NS 1150 Nutrition, Health, and Society.
 The NS program requires the completion of four other core courses: NS 2450 Social Science Perspectives on Food and Nutrition; NS 3450 Introduction to Physicochemical and Biological Aspects of Foods; NS 3310 Physiological and Biochemical Bases of Nutrition; and NS 3320 Methods in Nutritional Sciences.
-Students in these programs also must select a minimum of 9 credits in advanced courses in the nutritional sciences.